Dog Nosework Classes in Chicago

 Once your dog understands the basics, we start to build on it.

-Searches get a little more complex, and dogs learn how to stay engaged while working through new setups. everyday skills like jumping, barking, counter surfing, and household routines in a way that feels manageable.
+Searches get a little more complex, and dogs learn how to stay engaged while working through new setups.

 FAQs